 This Official Statement contains certain "forward-looking statements" concerning the Authority's operations and financial condition.
-These statements are based upon a number of assumptions and estimates which are subject to significant uncertainties, many of which are beyond the control of the Authority.
+These statements are based upon a number of assumptions and estimates which are subject to significant uncertainties, many of which are beyond the control of the

+Authority.
 The words "may," "would," "could," "will," "expect," "anticipate," "believe," "intend," "plan," "estimate" and similar expressions are meant to identify these forward-looking statements.
 Actual results may differ materially from those expressed or implied by these forward-looking statements.

-DESCRIPTION OF THE 2012A NOTES
+DESCRIPTION OF THE 2013 NOTES

-Set forth below is a narrative description of certain provisions relating to the 2012A Notes.
+Set forth below is a narrative description of certain provisions relating to the 2013 Notes.
 These provisions have been summarized, and this description does not purport to be complete.
 Reference should be made to the Resolution, copies of which are on file with the Authority.
-See also Appendix A hereto, for an additional description of certain provisions of the 2012A Notes.
+See also Appendix A hereto, for an additional description of certain provisions of the 2013 Notes.

-Upon initial issuance, the 2012A Notes will be registered in the name of and held by Cede & Co. as nominee for The Depository Trust Company ("DTC"), an automated depository for securities and a clearinghouse for securities transactions.
-So long as DTC or Cede & Co. is the registered Owner of the 2012A Notes, payments of the principal of, and interest on the 2012A Notes held by Cede & Co. will be mailed directly to DTC or Cede & Co., which is to remit such payments to the Participants (as defined herein) of DTC, which in turn are to remit such payments to the Beneficial Owners (as defined herein) of the 2012A Notes.
+Upon initial issuance, the 2013 Notes will be registered in the name of and held by Cede & Co. as nominee for The Depository Trust Company ("DTC"), an automated depository for securities and a clearinghouse for securities transactions.
+So long as DTC or Cede & Co. is the registered Owner of the 2013 Notes, payments of the principal of, and interest on the 2013 Notes held by Cede & Co. will be mailed directly to DTC or Cede & Co., which is to remit such payments to the Participants (as defined herein) of DTC, which in turn are to remit such payments to the Beneficial Owners (as defined herein) of the 2013 Notes.
 See Appendix D - "Book-Entry Only System" hereto.

-The 2012A Notes are issuable only in the form of fully registered notes in denominations of \$5,000 each or any integral multiple thereof.
-Interest on the 2012A Notes is payable by check or draft mailed to the holders thereof as shown on the registration books of The Bank of New York Mellon, as Registrar and Paying Agent (the "Registrar" and "Paying Agent"), at the close of business on the last Business Day next preceding each interest payment date.
-The principal of and premium, if any, on the 2012A Notes is payable upon presentation and surrender at the designated corporate trust office of the Paying Agent.
+The 2013 Notes are issuable only in the form of fully registered notes in denominations of \$5,000 each or any integral multiple thereof.
+Interest on the 2013 Notes is payable by check or draft mailed to the holders thereof as shown on the registration books of The Bank of New York Mellon, as Registrar and Paying Agent (the "Registrar" and "Paying Agent"), at the close of business on the last Business Day next preceding each interest payment date.
+The principal of and premium, if any, on the 2013 Notes is payable upon presentation and surrender at the designated corporate trust office of the Paying Agent.

-The 2012A Notes will be dated its date of delivery, bear interest at the rate shown on the outside cover hereof, payable semiannually on July 15, 2012 and upon maturity on January 15, 2013.
-Interest on the 2012A Notes shall be computed on a 360-day year and 30-day month basis.
+The 2013 Notes will be dated their date of delivery, bear interest at the rate shown on the cover hereof, payable on July 15, 2013 and semi-annually thereafter on January 15 and July 15 of each year until maturity.
+Interest on the 2013 Notes shall be computed on a 360-day year and 30-day month basis.

-The 2012A Notes are not subject to redemption prior to maturity.
+The 2013 Notes are not subject to redemption prior to maturity.